Hutch–Kinahan feud: Murder of Eddie Hutch Snr - February

-After the Regency Hotel attack, two others were killed in the same month.
-Eddie Hutch Snr was killed at his home on 8 February 2016.
-He was an uncle of Gary Hutch.
-The motive for his death is suspected to be revenge for the death of David Byrne.
+Murder of Vincent Ryan - February

 On 29 February, Vincent Ryan was shot dead while sitting in his car outside his partner's home in Finglas on 29 February 2016.
 A brother of Real IRA leader Alan Ryan, Vincent was murdered by members of the Kinahan gang, though sources differ on whether or not this was related to the Hutch-Kinahan conflict.